Tests may specify attributes via the

 mtpWithAndroidfixture.
 Typically those tests require special hardware (Android Phone Connected to DUT) and setup available in the fixture.

 group:cuj- A group of CUJ tests.
 Tests having this attribute will have their performance data collected and sent to TPS dashboard.
+Below are its sub-attributes:

+cuj_weekly: A group of CUJ tests that run weekly.
 See attr.go for the full list of valid attributes.

 Several attributes are also added automatically: